syncfusion-content/wpf-docs/wpf/SfDataGrid/Selection.md

 var rowcolumnIndex = new RowColumnIndex(index, 1);
 //Get the DetailsViewDataGrid by passing the corresponding row index and relation name var detailsViewDataGrid = this.dataGrid.GetDetailsViewGrid(this.dataGrid.ResolveToRecordIndex(parentRowIndex), "ProductDetails");
-//If the DetailsViewDataGrid is not in view, call the BringIntoView method. if (detailsViewDataGrid == null)
+//If the DetailsViewDataGrid is not in view, then you can call the BringIntoView method. if (detailsViewDataGrid == null)
 {
     detailsViewManager.BringIntoView(index);